alrammahi-mariia/portfolio-drupal-react/README.md

 3. **Set up the Drupal backend**:

    Make sure you have a running Drupal 10 or 11 site with the JSON:API module enabled and properly configured.
-You may need to adjust CORS settings and configure permissions for anonymous users to access content.
+You may need to adjust CORS settings and configure permissions for anonymous users to access and edit content.

 4. **Configure the API URL**: